90 Day Fiancé

 90 Day Fiancé is an American reality television series on TLC that follows couples who have applied for or received a K-1 visa, which allows foreign fiancés of American citizens to enter the United States with the requirement to marry within 90 days.
-The series premiered on January 12, 2014, and has aired for 10 seasons.
-Season 11 premiered on February 16, 2025.
+The series premiered on January 12, 2014, and has aired for 12 seasons; its most recent season premiered on February 16, 2025, and ended on June 1 of that year.

-The series has spawned over twenty spin-offs, including 90 Day Fiancé: Happily Ever After, which tracks past couples after their marriages; 90 Day Fiancé: Before the 90 Days, which features couples who met online but have not yet begun the K-1 visa process; and 90 Day Fiancé: The Other Way, where the American partner relocates to their partner's home country.
+The series has spawned numerous spin-offs, including 90 Day Fiancé: Happily Ever After, which tracks past couples after their marriages; 90 Day Fiancé: Before the 90 Days, which features couples who met online but have not yet begun the K-1 visa process; and 90 Day Fiancé: The Other Way, where the American partner relocates to their partner's home country.
 Collectively, the original series and its spin-offs are referred to by TLC's parent company Warner Bros.
 Discovery as the "90 Day Fiancé Universe" or simply the "90 Day Universe".